jaloliddinmurodullaev/jaloliddinmurodullaev/README.md

 ## Hi there 👋

+- 💬 Ask me about Python, Django
+- 📫 How to reach me: jaloliddinmurodullayev337@gmail.com

 <!--
 **jaloliddinmurodullaev/jaloliddinmurodullaev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.